 2. You're Planning to Get Married

-If your soon-to-be spouse relies on your income to live the lifestyle you share, it’s a good idea to get life insurance.
+If your soon-to-be spouse relies on your income to live the lifestyle you share, getting life insurance is a good idea.

-Whether they bring in their own paycheck or not, having a life insurance policy in place assures they can maintain a similar standard of living if you die prematurely.
+Whether they bring in their own paycheck or not, having a life insurance policy ensures they can maintain a similar standard of living if you die prematurely.

 3. You Support Aging Parents Financially

-The general rule is that if someone else relies on your income to live, then you probably need life insurance.
+The general rule is that you probably need life insurance if someone else relies on your income to live.

 Most people think of protecting a spouse or children, but according to a 2018 AARP Public Policy Institute report, about 6.2 million millennials and counting are acting as caregivers for a parent, in-law, or grandparent.